 2. Each Party shall introduce or adopt appropriate national legislation to prevent and punish illegal traffic.
 The Parties shall cooperate with a view to achieving the objects of this Article.

-3. (a) In the case of a transboundary movement of hazardous wastes deemed to be illegal traffic as the result of conduct on the part of the exporter or generator, the exporting Party shall ensure that, within thirty days from the time the exporting Party has been informed about the illegal traffic or such other period of time the countries concerned may agree, the wastes in question are either:
+3. (a) In the case of a transboundary movement of hazardous wastes or other wastes deemed to be illegal traffic as the result of conduct on the part of the exporter or generator, the exporting Party shall ensure that, within thirty days from the time the exporting Party has been informed about the illegal traffic or such other period of time the countries concerned may agree, the wastes in question are either:

 (i) taken back by the exporter or generator or if necessary by itself into the exporting Party; or, if impracticable,